How To Find Real Crude Oil Sellers And Buyers In Nigeria

 6).
 Poor Knowledge Of The Product:

-Most facilitators know nothing about the product they’re trying to sell.
-They just want a cut and that’s it.
-As a facilitator, it’s important you completely understand the product, so that when the crude oil buyer puts a call across to you for a conversation, you can accurately sell yourself confidently and convince them you’re genuine and not a fraudster.
+Most facilitators know nothing about the industry and product they’re trying to sell.
+They just want a commission and that’s it.
+As a facilitator, it’s important you completely understand the trade process, so that when the crude oil buyer puts a call across to you for a conversation, you can accurately sell yourself confidently and convince them you’re genuine and not a fraudster.

 To Sum It Up